0xpolarzero/gateway-web3-security/01-smart-contract-design/README.md

-# Principles of Smart Contract Design
+# Principles of smart contract design

 _These are a mix of principles described by Owen and my own additional observations._